Lead Teacher, Pre-Kindergarten

 Laura has taught as an assistant teacher at Harvard Avenue School since fall 2012.
-Her own education includes a degree in Social and Human Services with an emphasis in drug prevention in at risk youth.
+Her own education includes a degree in Social and Human Services with an emphasis on drug prevention in at risk youth.
 Laura interned at several elementary schools and Head Start programs were she had the opportunity to guide young people about positive social behaviors, conflict resolution, and feeling confident.
 After graduating from college Laura worked for Dale Turner Family YMCA where she taught in the Preschool to 4th grade programs.
 Laura feels teaching children is an amazing journey.
 She enjoys providing children with a positive environment to explore, develop, and learn.

 assistant Teacher, Preschool

-Assistant Teacher, Pre-kindergarten
+Assistant Teacher, junior preschool

-assistant Teacher, Toddler
+assistant Teacher, junior preschool

 Kirsten can be seen at both of our campuses, talking with families, supporting teachers and helping in the classrooms.
 She also is in charge of Admissions.
 Kirsten graduated from Brown University with a degree in Educational Studies and holds a Masters in Early Childhood and Elementary Education from Bank Street College in New York.
 A native New Yorker, she spent nine years working at The Chapin School in Manhattan, seven as a Kindergarten teacher and two as the Director of Lower School Admissions.
-Kirsten's two daughters have attended Harvard Avenue and loved every minute of their years there!
+Kirsten's two daughters (now 12 and 15) attended Harvard Avenue and loved every minute of their years there!